 We don't support the installation of Exchange servers running the Mailbox or Client Access server roles in a perimeter network.

-Microsoft Office 365: The Office 365 service includes an Exchange Online organization as a part of its subscription service.
+Office 365 or Microsoft 365: Several Office 365 and Microsoft 365 service subscriptions include an Exchange Online organization.
 Organizations configuring a hybrid deployment need to purchase a license for each mailbox that's migrated to or created in the Exchange Online organization.

 Hybrid Configuration wizard: Exchange includes the Hybrid Configuration wizard which provides you with a streamlined process to configure a hybrid deployment between on-premises Exchange and Exchange Online organizations.

 Learn more at Hybrid Configuration wizard.